xrd/final-scraper/_posts/2002-07-06-the-great-wall.md

 ### Written by: Danny Spitler (dispitler)

+China Chapters
+The Great Wall
+By: Danny Spitler (dispitler@aol.com)

 I could hardly contain my anticipation for Monday's tour.
 There were a couple of stops scheduled along the way, but the day's bus ride was going to conclude at The Great Wall of China.
 I was fairly sure that this would the highlight of the trip for me.

 We fought our way through the Beijing Monday morning rush hour to the outskirts of the city where we made the